Plaster

 Material

-Plaster, due to its white color and homogeneity, is an ideal material to study the proportions of a building and to observe how light transitions.
+Plaster, due to its white color and homogeneity, is an ideal material to study the proportions of a building and to study light and shadow.
 Furthermore, it is dimensionally stable, and only a few cheap tools are required to work with it.

 Preparing Plaster